Public Policy (MPP/JD Dual Degree) - MPP

 Once you have completed your statement, you can submit it:

 - Electronically, as part of the online application process (strongly recommended)

 - Mail a hard copy directly to our office (address at bottom of page)

 A current resume is required as of January 27, 2017.
 If you applied prior to this date the requirement is waived although we strongly recommend you submit a copy of your resume to the department.

 Additional Department Requirements:

-In addition to the two letters of recommendation a statement of support is required from Fran Canning (email@example.com), the UNH Law Assistant Dean for Students.
+In addition to the three letters of recommendation a statement of support is required from Fran Canning (email@example.com), the UNH Law Assistant Dean for Students.
 Applicants are responsible for contacting Fran Canning at UNH Law to request this statement of support be emailed to firstname.lastname@example.org.

 Applicants may be asked to interview either in person or by conference call with the program director and/or the graduate program coordinator.
 Applicants are highly encouraged to contact the MPP program office for information on applying.
 Please visit the UNH School of Law Dual Degree webpage for MPP/JD Dual Degree Guidelines.
 Admission to the JD/MPP program requires pre-stipulation of a B (3.0) grade point average at the end of the first JD year.
 All applicants are encouraged to contact programs directly to discuss program specific application questions.

 All prospective international students are required to go through our international pre-application process and are required to submit TOEFL (or equivalent) examination scores.
 Please note that TOEFL scores may be waived if English is your first language.
 Please visit our Test Scores webpage for more information.